 - Make sure that students have met all the requirements necessary to be graduated from Utica College.

-- Be familiar with the resources available to students, including Counseling Services, Academic Support, Career Services, Tutoring Services, and the Math and Writing Centers.
+- Be familiar with the resources available to students, including Counseling Services, Student Success, Career Services, Tutoring Services, and the Math and Writing Centers.

 - Be easily available to students during such crucial periods as pre-registration and add/drop.
 At other times you should be available by appointment and during regularly scheduled office hours.